 Current systems allow one operator to control as many as ten drones, and fully automated drones are being worked on.
 Drone delivery is of particular interest to hospitals, as it may allow for things like transporting equipment to an ambulance en-route or faster transport of organs for transplant.

 A major obstacle is flight restrictions that may preclude drone delivery in some places.
 These places may, ironically, include Amazon's new HQ2 in Northern Virginia, due to its close proximity to both the restricted airspace over DC and National Airport.
 New York may be another place where drone delivery proves hard.

-All of the mentioned possible solutions involve new hardware, but there's also a lot of work being done on new software.
+All of the above mentioned last-mile delivery technologies involve new hardware, but there's also a lot of work being done on new software.
 New tracking technology is vital.
 Coming out of customer desire to know the status of their package at all times, technology now allows tracking of temperature and humidity to help ensure that packages get to their destination intact.